Quick facts about the South Carolina workers compensation system

 - Just because your claim is initially denied doesn’t mean it’s over.
 There are appeals possible, and the system is far too complicated for a worker to try to go it alone, particularly when the company likely will have legal representation as well as access to a slew of experts.
 Make sure you are represented, too.

 - Don’t let your employer tell you that you can’t file a claim.
-Call Callison Tighe at (803) 404-6900 and speak to workers compensation attorney Rick Detwiler or George Taylor.
+Call Callison Tighe at (803) 404-6900 and speak to workers compensation attorney Rick Detwiler.
 Initial consultations are free.